-LandBank approved a PhP250.0 million Ter Loan/Rediscounting Line Facility on July 22, under its Academic Development to Empov the Masses towards Endless Opportunities (ACADEME) Lending Program in favor of ST The ACADEME Lending Program provides c support to private high schools, private tech and vocational education training institution as well as Higher Education Institutions (HE such as colleges and universities, to aid stu through their parents or benefactors, in continuing their education, under a "study pay later''' program.
+LandBank approved a PhP250.0 million Term Loan/Rediscounting Line Facility on July 22, 2020, under its Academic Development to Empower the Masses towards Endless Opportunities (ACADEME) Lending Program in favor of STI ESG.
+The ACADEME Lending Program provides credit support to private high schools, private technical and vocational education training institutions, as well as Higher Education Institutions (HEIs) such as colleges and universities, to aid students, through their parents or benefactors, in continuing their education, under a "study now, pay later" program.